U.S. Route 30 in Ohio: Upper Sandusky to Canton

 US 30 heads due east as a four-lane divided highway with cross-road traffic, passing through farmland.
 The road has an interchange with SR 231, before crossing into Crawford County.
-After entering into Crawford County, US 30 becomes a four-lane limited access freeway, continues passing through farmland.
-The highway crosses over Chicago, Fort Wayne and Eastern Railroad track, followed by an interchange with SR 4/SR 19/SR 100.
-The route crosses over a Norfolk Southern railroad track and has an interchange with SR 98.
-After the interchange with SR 98, US 30 crosses over a Chicago, Fort Wayne and Eastern railroad track and the Sandusky River again.
+After entering into Crawford County, US 30 becomes a four-lane limited-access freeway and continues passing through farmland.
+The highway crosses over a Chicago, Fort Wayne and Eastern Railroad track, followed by an interchange with SR 4/SR 19/SR 100.
+The route crosses over a Norfolk Southern Railway track and has an interchange with SR 98.
+After the interchange with SR 98, US 30 crosses over a Chicago, Fort Wayne and Eastern Railroad track and the Sandusky River again.
 The road has an interchange at SR 602, followed by an interchange with SR 598.
-The road crosses over a CSX railroad tracks, followed by an interchange with SR 61.
+The road crosses over a CSX Transportation railroad tracks, followed by an interchange with SR 61.
 US 30 passes under SR 181 and SR 314, with no access to either route.
-After passing under SR 314 the route enters the city of Mansfield.
+After passing under SR 314, the route enters the city of Mansfield.
 The route has an incomplete interchange with SR 309, followed by an interchange at SR 39.
-After SR 39, US 30 crosses over a Norfolk Southern railroad track and has an interchange with SR 13, followed by an interchange with SR 545.
+After SR 39, US 30 crosses over a Norfolk Southern Railway track and has an interchange with SR 13, followed by an interchange with SR 545.

 US 30 has an interchange with US 42 and I-71.
 The road leaves Mansfield and becomes a four-lane highway with cross-street traffic.
-The highway has an intersection with SR 603 and an intersection with SR 511.
+The highway has an at-grade intersection with SR 603 and an intersection with SR 511.
 The route has an interchange with SR 60.
-The road has an intersection with SR 89.
-US 30 has an interchange with US 250, and the two routes continue concurrent towards the east.
+The road has an at-grade intersection with SR 89.
+US 30 has an interchange with US 250, and the two routes continue concurrent toward the east.
 The highway enters Wooster and has an interchange with SR 3.
-After the interchange at SR 3, the route passes over Norfolk Southern railroad tracks, before having an interchange with SR 302.
+After the interchange at SR 3, the route passes over Norfolk Southern Railway tracks, before having an interchange with SR 302.
 The road parallels a river, before having an interchange with the eastern end of the US 250 concurrency and the eastern end of the SR 3 concurrency.
 US 30 leaves Wooster and passes through farmland.
-The highway has a traffic signal at a T-intersection with SR 57.
-The route enters Dalton and has a T-intersection with the western terminus of US 30 Alternate.
+The highway has a traffic signal at a T intersection with SR 57.
+The route enters Dalton and has a T intersection with the western terminus of US 30 Alternate (US 30 Alt.).